Vincent-the-gamer/modern-html2pdf/README.md

 But there are too much problem with `html2canvas`:

 - SVGs are not supported
-- Custom fonts can't showed correctly.
+- Custom fonts couldn't show correctly.
 - ...

 These can be gracefully fixed using `modern-screenshot`.